nhayward/revpit/user/pages/02.editors/megan-records/bio.md

 ##### Bio

-Megan Records has been a professional editor for over 13 years.
+Megan Records has been a professional editor for over 14 years.
 She edits most types of fiction, but particularly loves romance, mysteries, and YA.
 Editing isn’t just about fixing—it’s about learning what you’re doing right, where you can improve, and how you can grow as a writer.
 Through developmental and line editing, Megan helps authors make their stories shine!

-After getting her M.S. in Publishing, she spent a year in educational publishing before finding her dream job at Kensington Publishing, where she edited for the Brava, Zebra, and KTeen lines.
-She’s worked with authors at the top of their careers, including NYT and USA Today bestselling authors, and ones just starting out.
-Now as a freelancer, she collaborates with publishers (such as Sourcebooks and Grand Central) and authors to make awesome stories.
+Her resume says she has a M.S. in Publishing and worked at Kensington Publishing.
+What she actually has is (sometimes crippling) imposter syndrome and a serious addiction to the em dash.
+She’s a Midwest transplant currently living near Philadelphia.
+When not editing, you can find her singing rather loudly to a variety of music, trying to convince herself to exercise, and drinking copious amounts of tea (seriously, it might be a problem).

+**Pronouns: She/Her**

 ##### MSWL

 This is what I’m looking for this year.
 Not sure if yours is a good fit (or maybe you have a mixed genre project)?
-Feel free to ask me on my #askeditor chat—I’ll let you know if I’d be interested.
+Feel free to ask me on my #askeditor chat&mdash;I’ll let you know if I’d be interested.

 **Adult:**
  * romance of all heat levels in these subgenres: contemporary, historical, paranormal, fantasy, romantic suspense
- * fantasy
+ * character-driven fantasy (not epics)
  * cozy mysteries and historical mysteries
  * Lighter women’s fiction (think Austenland)

 **YA:**
  * romance in these subgenres: contemporary, historical, paranormal, fantasy, romantic suspense
+ * character-driven fantasy (not epics)
+ * dystopian
+ * historical mystery

+**MG:**
  * fantasy
+ * adventure
+ * lighthearted contemporary
  * dystopian
- * historical mystery

 **Not For Me:**
  * Sci-fi